MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/ona-metric-calculations.md

 It's important to note that the Reach Index scores are not simply the average (or median, maximum, minimum) of the scores of the individuals within the group.
 They are the actual scores of the group.
 In some cases, the two may be equal but that's generally not the case.

 A simple example of this is a water molecule, which is made up of two hydrogen atoms and one oxygen atom.
 If you take the properties of hydrogen and oxygen (both gases) and average them together, it won't generate the properties of a water molecule.
-Just like atoms and molecules, how individuals are connected within a group in an organization makes the properties of the group different than the average properties of the individuals within the group.
-For these calculations, the template generates the properties of the group, which depends on the network structure.
-You can generate summary statistics of individuals within the group from the individual level metrics.
+Just like atoms and molecules, how individuals are connected within an organizational group makes the properties of the group different than the average properties of the individuals within the group.
+For these metric calculations, the template generates the properties of the group, which depend on the network structure.
+You can generate summary statistics of individuals within the group from the individual-level metrics.

 For more overview, general information about these network measures, see [Centrality on Wikipedia](https://en.wikipedia.org/wiki/Centrality).

 ## Boundary Spanning

-Based on a defined group, Boundary Spanning measures an employee’s collaboration with members of other groups, with a boost for the diversity of their connections (number of groups).
+For a defined group, Boundary Spanning measures an employee’s collaboration with members of other groups, with a boost for the diversity of their connections (number of groups).
 This does not consider ties inside their own group.

 It measures the extent to which employees act as representatives of their group across the organization.
 Depending on the direction of the relationships, it can indicate resources to other functions, or cross-functional liaisons.

-* **Employee level**: Boundary Spanning is defined as the geometric mean between the total collaboration time a person gave to those outside of their group and the total number of unique groups this same person collaborated with.
+* **Employee level**: Boundary Spanning is the geometric mean between the total collaboration time a person gave to those outside of their group and the total number of unique groups this same person collaborated with.

-* **Group level**: The definition is the same for groups as for employees, except that the totals represent a group instead of a person.
+* **Group level**: This is the same for groups as for employees, except that the totals represent a group instead of a person.
 It's the geometric mean between the total collaboration time a specified group spent with people outside its own group and the total number of unique, external groups that the group collaborated with.

-The following is an example of a simplified Boundary Spanning network graph.
+The following is an example of a simplified Boundary Spanning network.

 ![Boundary Spanning graph](./images/boundary-spanning.png)